avitran0/stealthmem/readme.md

 # stealthmem

-this is a linux kernel module to read and write process memory without getting detected
+this is a linux kernel module to read and write process memory without getting detected.

 ## installation